6 Ways to Use Chocolate on a Ketogenic Diet

 What’s ice cream without a slice of cake?
 Yes, you can make a decadent chocolate cake that is healthy and ketogenic.
 Seriously, you could live off of this cake as it is high in protein, high-fat, and loaded with nutrition.

 Using coconut flour as the base, we automatically eliminate the heavy carb load that most cakes have.
 Next, utilizing stevia as a natural sweetener eliminates the sugar found in most baked goods.
-Finally, all you need is some raw cacao, coconut milk, eggs, and you’ve got yourself a cake.
+Finally, all you need is some raw cacao, coconut milk, and eggs, and you’ve got yourself a cake.
 Top with a decadent avocado chocolate frosting and you’ve got yourself the perfect cake.
 You can find this recipe here.

 Avocado Truffles